-Editor’s Note: For our “Perspectives” series, which talks with New Orleans-based journalists, pod-casters, documentarians, and photojournalists about their place and role in the journalistic world, Brian Friedman was interviewed by Will Johnston.
+This interview with filmmaker Brian Friedman came from ViaNolaVie’s “Perspectives” series, which talks with New Orleans-based journalists, pod-casters, documentarians, and photojournalists about their place and role in the journalistic world, Brian Friedman was interviewed by Will Johnston.
 New Olreanian Brian Friedman has been a journalist for The Gambit, NolaVie, ViaNolaVie, and various other publications.
 He also created and directed the film, King of New Orleans.
 In this interview, Johnston and Friedman discuss muckraking in journalism, and how our presses need to push themselves to lean into research and really check their sources (*cough, Meredith McIver).
+This interview was originally published on ViaNolaVie on Aug 16, 2019.

 Who: Brian Friedman